Question

 Currency swaps involve the exchange of principal and interest payments in different currencies, allowing companies to effectively lock in exchange rates and mitigate the impact of currency fluctuations on their cash flows.

-Which of the following is a derivative instrument?
+Which of the following is not a constitutional body in India?